• Skip to primary navigation

 Notes

-Store in an airtight container at room temperature.
+To Store: in an airtight container at room temperature.
 Enjoy at its best within 10 days.

-Serve with almond milk, fresh berries or with homemade rhubarb compote for a vegan breakfast or any of your favourite vegan accompaniments.
+Serve with unsweetened almond milk, fresh berries or with homemade rhubarb compote for a vegan breakfast or any of your favourite vegan accompaniments.

 More Vegan Recipes